 Nancy VanReece’s personal mission is to advocate creative opportunities to help communities, businesses and individuals achieve their full potential.
 This has been the driving force throughout her successful career and inspiring life.

 Nancy VanReece is the first openly out lesbian elected to a legislative body in the State of Tennessee.
-She is the Nashville Metro Councilmember responsible for surging popularity and citizen activism in District 8, which includes parts of North Inglewood, Maplewood, and Madison.
+She is the Nashville and Davidson County Metro Councilmember responsible for surging popularity and citizen activism in District 8, which includes parts of North Inglewood, Maplewood, and Madison.
 She served as Chair of the Convention, Tourism Committee and is now Vice-Chair of the Parks, Libraries & Arts Committee and was appointed by the Mayor's Office onto the Metro Nashville Diversity Advisory Council.
+She is an At-Large Board Member of the National League of Cities Local Officials constituency group.

 She is the 2017 recipient for the Stein Award for Public Leadership in the Arts, awarded by the Nashville Arts Coalition.